Personality Assessments in the Workplace

 Using Personality Tests for Development

 Most people enjoy taking personality tests because they help them better understand themselves.
-Here’s a few best practices to help you use personality assessments effectively to develop talent:
+Here are a few best practices to help you use personality assessments effectively to develop talent:

 • The employee and their manager should use the results as input into a written development plan.
 The plan should include strengths to leverage and gaps to fill.